 Berkhamsted Raiders was established in 1996 from a collection of individual teams run by enthusiastic dads who wanted their kids to enjoy football.
 They played their football on the outfield at Berkhamsted Cricket Club on a Sunday morning.

-The Club has become a true community sports club, providing sport for around 1,200 children in Berkhamsted and surrounding areas.
+The Club has become a true community sports club, providing sport for around 1,200 children in Berkhamsted and the surrounding villages.

 In 2007, the Club achieved charitable status with the following charitable objectives: